The V chord

 The V chord in progressions

-The probably most important thing to learn is that when the V is not a triad, it's very often a dominant chord.
+Probably the most important thing to learn is that when the V is not a triad, it's very often a dominant chord.
 For example, harmonizing the C major scale into four-note chords will look like this: Cmaj7 - Dm7 - Em7 - Fmaj7 - G7 - Am7 - Bm7b5.
-Gmaj7 would not fit with the notes in the scale
+Whereas G7 fits, Gmaj7 would not fit with the notes in the scale.

 Besides the fundamental I - IV - V

-progression, there are some relatively common that include a flat seven.
-Such as I - bV - VI, which in the key of D could be D - C - G.
+progression, there are some relatively common progressions that include a flat seven.
+Such as I - bVII - VI, which in the key of D could be D - C - G.

 See also Chord theory | Music theory | The VII chord.